btbroot/ocds-ru/README.md

 Data then is being
 placed into directories named according to documents type:

-* "contracts" (contracts?),
+* "contracts" (contracts/awards and contract implementations),
-* "protocols" (protocols of something?),
+* "protocols" (?protocols of something?),
-* "purchasedocs" (purchase acts?),
+* "purchasedocs" (documents related to tenders?),
-* "notifications" (tender notifications, results),
+* "notifications" (tenders),
-* "plangraphs" (procurement schedules, required by the law since Jan 1st 2016),
+* "plangraphs" (no mapping -- procurement schedules required by the law since Jan 1st 2016),
-* "sketchplans" (procurement plans, no structured data).
+* "sketchplans" (no mapping -- procurement plans have no structured data).

 Monthly archives go to the topmost directories.
 Daily archives for the current month go to "currMonth" subdirectories.

 Presumaby, any date-time data is missing the MSK time zone.

-##### "notifications" type
-fcsPlacementResult
-: Not defined.
-Seem to be

-##### "contracts" type
-contract
-: contract itself or a modification

-contractCancel
-: cancellation of a contract

-contractProcedure
-: implementation of a contract

-contractProcedureCancel
-: cancellation of a contract

-#### Auxiliary data
+## Auxiliary data
 The same regulation should be defining some auxiliary data egresses, such as dictionaries. the said data should be available th the [FTP server](ftp://free:free@ftp.zakupki.gov.ru/fcs_nsi/).